adriaandotcom/laspalmas.adriaan.io/_posts/2016-10-14-living-in-las-palmas-for-half-a-year.md

 title: Living in Las Palmas for half a year
 ---

-# Living in Las Palmas for half a year

 In this blog post I will explain the lessons learned form my half year living abroad.
 I write in English so my foreign friends can read it as well and my Dutch friends read and write better than I do, so they will be fine.
 It is not my native language so feel free to correct my grammar with the top right button *(on GitHub)*.

 Before going into all the things I learned while living in Las Palmas I want to go into the first blog post I wrote on this subject. *Before I Go*, you can read it [here](/before-i-go).
 I wasn't going to Las Palmas to find a great new future, but I kind of found a great of living my life.
 Now I just can go anywhere in the world and explore which the knowledge that it will be alright.
 Maybe for a year, maybe for a few years, maybe forever, either way this is how want to live now.